47ng/revelio/docs/network.md

 Once the server receives a verification request, it:

-1. Stores the URL in a queue, using the following algorithm:
+1. Stores the request in a queue, using the following algorithm:
-   - If the URL is not present in the queue, add it to the end of the queue, with the following properties:
+   - If the request is not present in the queue, add it to the end of the queue, with the following additional properties:
      ```
      {
        "retry": 0,